-The second most common reason that patients seek secondary chin implant surgery is improper position or placement of the implant, or migration of the implant after surgery.
+The second most common reason that patients seek secondary chin implant surgery is improper position or placement of the implant or migration of the implant after surgery.
 Some surgeons place chin implants through an incision inside the mouth, between the gums and the lower lip.

-This approach often results in the implant being place too high over the bone, and can make the patient’s lower lip and chin look abnormal at rest or with movement.
+This approach often results in the implant being placed too high over the bone and can make the patient’s lower lip and chin look abnormal at rest or with movement.
 In addition, it is more difficult to adequately secure the implant via the transoral approach, and implants placed this way frequently migrate over time in response to the repeated contractions of the perioral musculature (lip and chin muscles) during chewing and speaking.
 In rare cases where the primary chin implant has become infected, it may be necessary to remove the implant and “cool off” the area with antibiotics for a few weeks after implant removal before proceeding with revision implant surgery (replacement).

 Sometimes patients decide that they do not want chin augmentation.
-In these cases the chin implant is removed via the same incision as it was placed, and the incision for access is then meticulously closed or revised as needed.
+In these cases, the chin implant is removed via the same incision as it was placed, and the incision for access is then meticulously closed or revised as needed.
 With the implant removed, the patient’s face generally returns to its pre-operative appearance.
-If the implants that was removed was very large, it is possible that the underlying mandible (lower jaw bone) will be remodeled (flattened or thinned) or the overlying skin stretched and loose.
-In these cases Dr. Ransom offers his patients the option of autologous fat grafting to fill in the facial volume deficiencies and scar revision to remove excess skin when possible.
+If the implant that was removed was very large, it is possible that the underlying mandible (lower jaw bone) will be remodeled (flattened or thinned) or the overlying skin stretched and loose.
+In these cases, Dr. Ransom offers his patients the option of autologous fat grafting to fill in the facial volume deficiencies and scar revision to remove excess skin when possible.
 These procedures are typically undertaken after adequate healing from the implant removal has occurred, to better assess the contour abnormalities and to allow the wound to contract.

-Revision chin implant surgery can be performed with local anesthesia or under light sedation, and may accompany other cosmetic or reconstructive procedures.
+Revision chin implant surgery can be performed with local anesthesia or under light sedation and may accompany other cosmetic or reconstructive procedures.
 Chin implants can be an excellent complement to rhinoplasty or face and neck lift surgery.
 With subtle increases in the projection of the chin or the shape and contour of the chin and pre-jowl areas, significant improvements in the harmony between facial areas can be achieved.
 Dr. Ransom and his patients select from the most up-to-date implant designs to provide a modern aesthetic augmentation, avoiding extreme changes or unnatural shapes.
 He uses only biocompatible Silastic (silicone-based) implants, which have the lowest rate of complications of all the available materials.

 Who is a candidate?

 Anyone who has had a chin implant placed but is unsatisfied with the result or has had complications may be a candidate for chin implant removal or revision.
-Chin implant removal or revision may be a stand-alone procedure, or can be combined with other aesthetic or reconstructive surgeries.
+Chin implant removal or revision may be a stand-alone procedure or can be combined with other aesthetic or reconstructive surgeries.
 The key to any facial implant surgery is identifying the most appropriate size and shape of the implant – to achieve the greatest aesthetic enhancement, while still looking natural.
 Dr. Ransom understands that even a well-placed implant does not always give the desired effect.
 More information about placement and removal or revision of facial implants is available during your consultation.